TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 In this blog post, I will describe how to implement event-based data export from Dynamics 365 Finance to the Web service using REST API call.

-I will show it using a simple example, but the approach used is based on real-life integrations.
-The provided implementation contains common elements with reusable code for similar tasks.
-We'll use an a free and open-source External integration [framework](https://github.com/TrudAX/XppTools?tab=readme-ov-file#devexternalintegration-submodel).
+While a simplified example illustrates the core concepts, the approach and code samples are rooted in real-world integration scenarios, making them easily adaptable for similar tasks.
+We'll leverage a free and open-source External integration [framework](https://github.com/TrudAX/XppTools?tab=readme-ov-file#devexternalintegration-submodel), offering reusable components for building robust integrations.

 ## Modification description

-Let's begin with our task definition:
+Let's begin with our task sample definition:

-**Our goal is to implement a Dynamics 365 Finance integration that sends confirmed purchase orders from D365FO to our partner website via a REST API endpoint.**
+**Goal: Design and develop a Dynamics 365 Finance integration solution that automatically sends confirmed purchase orders from D365FO to a partner website via REST API endpoint.**

-For this demonstration, I utilized Claude Sonnet 3.5 to generate a simple Purchase Order Management application and deploy it to Azure.
+To illustrate this process, I utilized Claude Sonnet 3.5 to generate a simple Purchase Order Management application and deploy it to Azure.

 The source code is available on [GitHub](https://github.com/TrudAX/TestWebService_PurchaseOrderApp).
 The application comprises two main components: